DungeonMaestro215/AdventOfCode2023/README.md

 # WARNING: SPOILERS

 # Advent of Code 2023
 My attempts for the [2023 Advent of Code puzzles](https://adventofcode.com/2023).
+(If I ever get around to it...)

 So it has been a year since I used Advent of Code 2022 to learn Rust.
 I have not practiced since.
 It is very likely that I am not using the best practices.